 For evening entertainment, the nightlife in Barcelona is legendary.
 There is a huge range of nightclubs and bars, as well as a fantastic selection of restaurants serving everything from traditional Spanish cuisine to international dishes.

-Barcelona rarely gets very cold, with the average temperature hovering at about 23 degrees Celsius.
-At its coldest it is approximately 12 degrees Celsius.
-Rainfall is rare during the summer months and infrequent during the rest of the year.
+Barcelona rarely gets very cold, with the average temperature hovering at about 23°C. At its coldest it is approximately 12°C. Rainfall is rare during the summer months and infrequent during the rest of the year.

-Feria de Abril de Catalunya is a sprawling, joyous, week-long event held in April, which involves rows of colourful marquees, music, dancing and plenty of sherry for the adults and candy floss for the kids.
+Feria de Abril de Catalunya; April: This is a sprawling, joyous, week-long event, which involves rows of colourful marquees, music, dancing and plenty of sherry for the adults and candy fosls for the kids.

-Montjuuc de Nit, held in July each year, is a dusk-till-dawn celebration consisting of dance, cinema, theatre and music.
+Montjuic de Nit; July: A dusk-till-dawn celebration consisting of dance, cinema, theatre and music.
 The museums of the city stay open until 4am or so.

-Festa Major de Grrcia takes place in the third week of August and includes a street-decoration competition, in which residents dress their streets up to look like pirate ships or rain forests.
+Fiesta Major de Garcia; Third week of August: The Fiesta Major de Garcia includes a street-decoration competition, in which residents dress their streets up to look like pirate ships or rain forests.
 There are bouncy castles, concerts and street dancing during the festivities, making it perfect for families on city breaks to Barcelona.

 Families: For stunning views, plenty of picnic spots and the odd mosaic lizard, head to Park Guell on El Carmen Hill.
 The famed Antoni Gaudi designed this stunning beauty spot and it's a wonderful place to escape the city buzz and enjoy family fun time.